dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-skycure-ios.md

 * Sync corporate files with OneDrive
 * Access company apps

-This article describes how to recognize SEP Mobile threat alerts and what to do to resolve them.

-## How to resolve

-Regain access to your company's resources when SEP Mobile detects a security or app threat.
+This article describes how to regain access to your company's resources when SEP Mobile detects a security or app threat.

-### Virus or security threat is detected
+## Virus or security threat is detected

 1. When you attempt to access company email or websites, you'll receive a message like the one shown in the screenshot below.
 Tap the **device management portal** link to open the [Company Portal website](https://portal.manage.microsoft.com/devices).